Certification - Sickness

-The fit note was introduced to replace the old sick note on 6 April 2010.
+The fit note was introduced to replace the old sick note in 2010.
 Doctors issue fit notes to individuals to provide evidence of the advice the doctor has given about the individual’s fitness for work.
 The fit note allows doctors to advise that individuals “may be fit for work” taking into account the doctor’s advice, or that they are “not fit for work”.

 Doctors use fit notes to record details of the functional effects of their patient’s condition so that individuals and employers can consider ways to help the individual return to work.
 Fit notes can be hand-written or computer-generated and printed out.
 Fit notes should be issued by hospital doctors if someone is receiving treatment in hospital, or otherwise by GPs.

 There is no need for a back to work certificate and there is the ability to make an assessment by telephone consultation, face to face encounter or report from another health professional.
 The certificate has space to recommend whether or not you need to see the patient again at the end of the statement period.
 There is a reduction in the maximum duration of statement during the first 6 months of illness to 3 months and the form has space for comments and some tick boxes to indicate simple adjustments or adaptations that could aid the patients return to work.

 This is not to suggest that we should suddenly become occupational health doctors, but that it may facilitate a discussion around returning to work, and we can use our clinical judgement on what we feel may be done to achieve this.
 This advice is not binding for employers and if they cannot implement the advice then the certificate is valid for the patient to remain off work without need for a further consultation.

 Here is some further information you may find useful:

 ***Message from Hants & IOW Counterfraud***